samdixonbrown/userdata-generator/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Guarantee no duplicated strings returned in each function execution
+- [ ] Batch creation functions with guarantee of no duplicates in each function execution

 See the [open issues](https://github.com/samdixonbrown/userdata-generator/issues) for a full list of proposed features (and known issues).